Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 Here’s what we got in our tests, at similar settings (lowest power modes, native screen resolution, ~120 nits of brightness, 60 Hz refresh).

-The Intel platform in the Zephyrus runs most efficiently with video streaming and light use.
+The Intel platform in the Zephyrus runs efficiently with video streaming and light use.
 The Ryzen platform in the Blade isn’t the most efficient implementation of this hardware, but it’s a fair performer.
-The same hardware does way worse on the ProArt P16, with some of the power drain attributed to the 4K display.
+The same hardware does well on the latest ProArt P16, despite of the 4K display, but the earlier P16 variant tested didn’t run nowhere near as efficiently.

-The Blade 16 comes with a 330W charger (.85 kg), the Zephyrus with a 240W one (.72 kg), and the ProArt with the smallest and most compact one, at 200W (.58 kg).
+The Blade 16 comes with a 330W charger (.85 kg), the Zephyrus with a 240W one (.72 kg), and the ProArt with either a 240W or 200W (.58 kg) charger between configurations.
 Functionally, though, the braided cable and charging pin design on the Blade is superior to the other two.

 blade16 porartp16 chargers